loadmill/loadmill-kafka-relay/README.md

 REDIS_URL=rediss://your-redis-host:6379
 # Optional:
-REDIS_TLS_REJECT_UNAUTHORIZED=false # If you're Redis instance is using a self-signed certificate
+REDIS_TLS_REJECT_UNAUTHORIZED=false # If you're Redis instance is using a self-signed certificate REDIS_CONNECT_RETRIES=5 # The number of connection retries to Redis.
+Default: 10
 ```

 #### Behavior in Multi-Instance Mode